-I wrote here and here about my favorite discipline tool: Connection.
-Coming in close behind are Rhythm, Environment, and Imitation and I will be writing about these things in the next few posts.
+I wrote here about my favorite discipline tool: Connection.
+Coming in close behind are Rhythm, Environment, and Imitation.
 Rhythm is an intentional flow which you have crafted for your days, weeks, and seasons (you can read more about what rhythm is here).
 Rhythm lends itself to a peaceful family life in so many ways.

 Rhythm creates predictability

 Rhythm sets the stage for predictability in the home.
 With so many choices and so many demands on our time in modern life, our days and weeks can look really chaotic.
 Especially from a child's point of view.
 Young children crave consistency and repetition because these make them feel secure and safe.
 When they know what to expect, they can relax into their play.
 A strong rhythm in the home helps children feel calm and people who are calm act better (parents too).
 It is hard to overemphasize how important this is for small children!

 Rhythm leads to easier transitions

 Rhythm creates a familiar sequence of events, so it is especially helpful for transitions from one activity to the next.
 Children like knowing what comes next and this helps them to be partners in maintaining the rhythm.
 I think parents like it too, and they have more confidence in leading to the next thing if they have a rhythm to guide them.
 Rather than having to negotiate over every change in activity, we all know for example that we tidy up after lunch and then we have our quiet time (or whatever it is for your family).
 The days flow so much smoother once this is in place!